hassanyazdanian/vr-joint-attention-rct/README.md

 ## The model

-Every inferential result in the paper comes from one specification:
+Every primary mixed-model inferential result in the paper comes from one specification:

 ```
 Outcome ~ Group * Time + VerbalStatus + (1 | participant)